jabercrombia/go-lego-api/README.md

 ## API Endpoints

-- `GET /legosets`: Fetches a list of Lego sets from the database.
+- `GET /api/sets`: Fetches a list of Lego sets from the database.
+- `GET /api/sets{id}`: Fetches a specific set of Lego sets from the database.

 ## License